 The successful development of a pharmaceutical product requires not only good science, but also compliance with FDA regulatory expectations.
 This course will include a comprehensive review of the Chemistry, Manufacturing and Controls (CMC) section of regulatory filings, with a focus on phase appropriate requirements.
 The level of detail that must be included in the filing will be discussed as well as systems and controls that must be in place in the manufacturing setting.
 Topics such as process development, analytical development, Good Manufacturing Practices (GMP) and Good Laboratory Practices (GLP) will be discussed in the context of the stage of drug development.
 Regulatory strategies for navigating the path to approval will also be discussed.
 This course is intended to provide participants from all facets of the pharmaceutical and biotech industry with a broad understanding of regulatory requirements across the product development lifecycle.

-Christine Vessely, PhD, Senior Consultant, Biologics Consulting Group
+Christina Vessely, PhD, Senior Consultant, Analytical and Formulation Development, Biologics Consulting

 There has been a rise in the securing of external vendors for contract research work (CROs), development & manufacturing (CDMOs), and manufacturing specifically (CMOs) over the past 20 years in the biopharma industry.
 While initially, these relationships were to provide sources of expertise or scaling that may not have existed at the sponsor organizations, they have quickly become de rigueur to be competitive and successful in the space.
 These contract organizations provide avenues to access some of the top experts in the various fields of the industry as well as defer and offset risks inherent in the developability, scale-up, and manufacturing for clinical and commercial drug products.